navalev/ARM_Templates/vm-windows-winrm-user-image/README.md

 Description of Template
 =======================
 This template allows you to deploy a simple Windows Virtual Machine from a custom user VHD.
-This will then configure a WinRM https listener by creating a new test certificate.
+This will then configure a WinRM https listener by creating a new test certificate (it creates a self signed certificate, so no extra certificate is required).

 The template uses a custom script extension which executes the script 'https://raw.githubusercontent.com/navalev/ARM_Templates/master/vm-windows-winrm-user-image/ConfigureWinRM.ps1' on the target machine.
 This script creates a self signed certificate and configures the WinRM Https listener using the certificate's thumbprint.